pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 What happens in the case of a negative cue is that it is interpreted and appended to the scene after the scene has already been visualized.
 For example, if I am asked not to think of a red apple, I would visualize a red apple first and then append the negative cue to erase the apple from the scene.

-The combination of word negations and their visual counterparts do not exist even for us, and there is always a bit of post-processing that happens to erase the visuals of the object from the scene.
+The combination of word negations and their visual counterparts do not exist even for us humans, and there is always a bit of post-processing that happens to erase the visuals of the object from the scene.
 <br>

 ## The Elephant's Digital Cousin: How LVMs See the World